 In April 2018 the Industrial Internet Consortium (IIC) published the first of two documents relating to the IoT Security Maturity Model.
-The first document, IoT Security Maturity Model: Description and Intended Use, is for stakeholders to understand the purpose, need and intent of the model.
+The first document, IoT Security Maturity Model: Description and Intended Use1, is for stakeholders to understand the purpose, need and intent of the model.
 This second document, the practitioner's guide, provides the model's details and describes how it is to be used.

-The IoT Security Maturity Model (SMM) enables Internet of Things (IoT) providers to set security targets and invest in security mechanisms that meet their requirements, without over-investing in unnecessary security mechanisms.
+The IoT Security Maturity Model (SMM) enables Internet of Things (IoT) providers to set security targets and invest appropriately in sensible security mechanisms that meet their requirements.
 Security maturity is a measure of the understanding of the current security level, its necessity, benefits and cost of its support.